-Ingredients: Wavies want to look for amino acids for curl repair — since this curl type is most likely to go back and forth between curly and straight — as well as a lightweight, conditioning ingredient like coconut oil, according to Hardgrave, also a Redken artist.
+Ingredients: Wavies want to look for amino acids for curl repair — since this hair type is most likely to go back and forth between wavy and straight — as well as a lightweight, conditioning ingredient like coconut oil, according to Hardgrave, also a Redken artist.

 How often: Once a week for dry climates, and up to three times a week in humid environments, according to Hardgrave.
 "A daily curl refiner or leave-in, anti-frizz detangler, also with coconut oil in it, will really help," he says.

-Amount: Less is more, especially for wavies with fine hair.
+Amount: Less is more, especially for ladies with fine hair.
 Focus on the ends, not the scalp.

 Application: For wavies, start at the mid-shaft of the hair and work your way down.
 Always use a wide-toothed comb in the shower or dampen the hair and then apply, to avoid breakage.
 "Don't just glop it on the top of the head and comb it through," says Hardgrave, noting that's a common mistake.

 Curly (Curl Type: 3s)